The Mick Jagger Diet and Exercise Program

 He eats organic foods after being sold on the idea by Jo Wood, wife of Ronnie Wood band mate of The Rolling Stones.
 Jagger eats far more than people might think because he expends a lot of energy and I suspect also has a naturally high metabolic rate.

-His diet is consistent with that of high endurance athlete and consists of whole grain breads, potatoes, rice, beans, chicken and fish.
+His diet has been consistent with that of high endurance athlete for many years and consists of whole-grain bread, potatoes, rice, beans, chicken, and fish.
 While on tour he eats one pasta meal a day four hours before a show.
-This would ensure that his muscles are glycogen filled for his performance.
+This would ensure that his muscles are glycogen-filled for his performance.
 He also loves avocados – a terrific source of healthy fats.

 Long before they became fashionable among rock musicians, Mick Jagger has protected his hearing by wearing custom-made earplugs.
 He drinks minimally nowadays and reports no use of drugs in decades.
 And, he has found healthier ways to unwind and manage stress.
 He prepares for a concert two hours before it starts getting his body, mind, and voice ready for the performance.